Playing middleman is one of the fastest ways to venture into the business world.

 One of the pitfalls of the dropshipping model is its lack of transparency.

-The end goal of a dropshipper is to get the buyer to place a bulk order and pay.
+The end goal of a dropshipper is to get the buyer to place and pay for a bulk order.

 The dropshipper is just as clueless as the buyer as to the quality of the products or if it was made within reasonable ethical standards.